irvined1982/openlava-web/doc/javascript.rst

         A callback to an ..js:function::`.errBack`  to execute on failure.

-.. js:function:: olwclient.closeHost = function(hostName, callback, errback)
+.. js:function:: olwclient.closeHost(hostName, callback, errback)

     Close a specified host without retrieving the host object.